briangershon/npm-package-minimal/README.md

 - in `package.json`:
   - update all the `@briangershon` to your account name
   - replace `npm-package-minimal` with the name of your repo.
 The `name` field is particularly important since this is needed for publishing your module.
+Name should have the format `@your-github-username/your-repo-name`.
-  - reset your `version` to an initial value such as `0.0.1` or `1.0.0`.
+  - reset your `version` to an initial value `0.0.0`.
+Note: You'll update this version when publishing package.
 - update `LICENSE` file with your own name or license.
 - update `README.md` with your own content.
 - optional update `.prettierrc.json` or `eslint.config.js` with your own settings.